- UMC Hearings

 - Notice of Unavailability are required to be filed on all cases.

 Motions for Emergency Hearing should be filed with the Clerk's e-portal and then click the Emergency Filing box that states, "Check This Box to Specify That This is an Emergency Filing."
-Judge Cheesman will review the Emergency Motion and email any Order(s) on the Emergency Motion to all counsel of record.
+Judge Shull will review the Emergency Motion and email any Order(s) on the Emergency Motion to all counsel of record.
 Please do not call the Judicial Assistant to bypass this process.

 Post Judgment Matters